TJAdryan/jekyll_blog/_posts/2025-05-29-Lemon-labor-lost.md

   <figcaption style="font-size: smaller; color: gray;">The end of my quest?
 Bonne Maman Raspberry Tartlets</figcaption>
 </figure>

 So, for now, my quest has come to a satisfying end.
-Maybe I am not fated to be a perpetually unsatisified maximizer, which is real relief.
+Maybe I am not fated to be a perpetually unsatisified maximizer, there is hope.
 However, I am always open to trying other lemon cookies, so please keep the recommendations coming!